 And oh my what cute little cloth bums they are.
-We’ve decided to go down the cloth nappy route and we’re having no regrets whatsoever.
-Back before Dylan was born we got the Close pop-ins minkee set in our plans to use reuesable’s full time with him.
-In our excitement we tried them on Oli who at the other end of 2 was too big, we didn’t really quite know what to do and I think we were so use to disposables that we just stuck with them until potty training.
-When Dylan was born, our reuesables nappy plans kinda got chucked out the window but we did use the odd one as we ran out of nappies nappies.
+We have decided to go down the cloth nappy route and we’re having no regrets whatsoever.
+Back before Dylan was born we got the Close Parent pop in bundle set in our plans to use reuesable’s full time with him.
+In our excitement we tried them on Oli who at almost 3 was huge and they did not quite sit right on him, we didn’t really quite know what to do and I think we were so use to disposables that we just stuck with sposies until potty training.
+When Dylan was born, our reuesables nappy plans kinda got chucked out the window but we did use the odd one as we ran out of those sposies.

-Danielle over at It Started With A Squish has introduced me to Baba&Boo and browsing the nappies, I just had to have the Mr Fox one for the kids.
+Danielle over at It Started With A Squish has introduced me to Baba&Boo and whilst browsing the nappies I instantly just had to have the Mr Fox one for the kids.
 I decided when it arrived that it would be perfect for Dylan and oh how cute he looked in it.
-Watching his little bottom toddle around in it, I squealed at how adorable it was.
+Watching his little bottom toddle around in it, I totally squealed at how adorable it was.
 Charlotte is definitely needing the Little Miss Rabbit for her collection.
 The luxury of not using disposables means getting to use something other then plain white ones which can get rather boring at times.
-Cloth definitely makes nappy changes much more delightful.
-When I throw in the fact we’re saving money as well as the environment, I cant help but to fist pump the air.
+Cloth definitely makes nappy changes much more delightful and when I throw in the fact we are saving money as well as the environment, I cannot help but to fist pump the air.

-We’re currently getting head around liners, boosters, washing, oh the washing.
-So I’ve learnt you don’t put fabric conditioner in with them and that it’s best to probably not use them when the kids are covered in nappy cream.
-Washing wise, I need to grab myself an bucket as I’m currently using the waterproof bag which came with the close pops ins but it’s not big enough to store all our dirty nappies.
-We’re also needing to get more nappies, I’m so sad when I’m having to use disposables as all the reuseables are in the wash/waiting to dry.
+We are currently getting our heads around liners, boosters, washing, oh the washing.
+So far I have learnt that you do not put fabric conditioner in with them and that it is best to probably not use them when the kids are covered in nappy cream.
+Washing wise, I need to grab myself a bucket as I am currently using the waterproof bag which came with the close pops ins but it is not big/hygiene enough to store all our dirty nappies.
+We are also needing to get more nappies, I am so sad when I am having to use disposables as all the reuseables are in the wash/waiting to dry.

-We’re not got ready to make the full leap yet with regards to long trips out the house or night-time, but I think we will once we get our head around it all.
-Thank you Kate & Kelly for all your help so far on the nappy front.
+We are not got ready to make the full leap yet with regards to long trips out the house or night-time, but I think we will once we get our head around it all.
 Please do let me know if you have any advice or nappy recommendations for me.